-Male or Female
+Male or female?

 Sows generally smell a little better than boars since they don’t feel the need to continuously mark their territory the way boars do but they still need cleaning out regularly.
-Sows will still have hierarchy battles but they tend to be less severe and cool off quicker than boars although sows are known to squirt urine at each other during times of battle and even at their owners!
+Sows will still have hierarchy battles but they tend to be less severe and cool off quicker than boars.
+However, sows are known to squirt urine at each other during times of battle and even at their owners!

 Whether you choose boars or sows they will have their own personalities and be inquisitive, cuddly and a great friend to have.

-Long or short hair
+Is long hair or short hair best?

 Long-haired guinea pigs need more care with daily grooming and frequent baths.
-Our long haired guinea pigs usually has a bath once a month unless she gets very dirty but her fur needs combing daily.
-She also needs the fur around her rear checking to ensure no poo or urine has dirtied it.
+Our long-haired guinea pig usually has a bath once a month unless she gets very dirty but her fur needs combing daily.
+She also needs the fur around her rear checking to ensure it is free from poo and urine.

 The Living Conditions